McKool Smith Records More Top 2008 Verdicts than Any U.S. Law Firm

-DALLAS – The national law firm of McKool Smith has been recognized by The National Law Journal and Incisive Media’s VerdictSearch for winning four of the nation’s 100 top verdicts of 2008, the most for any law firm in the United States.
+DALLAS – McKool Smith has been recognized by The National Law Journal and VerdictSearch for winning four of the nation’s 2008 "Top 100 Verdicts," the most for any law firm.

 McKool Smith handles commercial litigation, white collar litigation and intellectual property claims for some of the world’s most prominent companies and individuals.
 The trial wins profiled in The National Law Journal totaled $358 million in awards for McKool Smith’s clients.
 The highlighted McKool Smith wins, which are listed at Nos.
 12, 36, 74 and 100 on the VerdictSearch listing of the Top 100 Verdicts of 2008, include: